 Our bios will provide a little background on our key team … but we’d much prefer to talk to you so give us a call to learn more.

 She also served on the Decision To Volunteer taskforce, development teams for ASAE University’s On-Line “Principals of Component Relations” and “Advanced Component Relations” courses, and the inaugural ASAE Foundation Development Committee.
-She has written for ASAE publications, including a chapter in the 2012 ASAE Components Handbook, and been a frequent content leader.
+She has written for ASAE publications, including a chapter in ASAE's Components Handbook, and been a frequent content leader.

 Peggy loves to write and share, so you’ll find her contributing to a variety of organizations and media including Association Universe.
 She has presented workshops or keynotes for more than 40 volunteer leadership conferences, retreats, and webinars ranging in size from 30 to 300 participants.
 With Peter, she has developed and taught several volunteer management courses for the Nonprofit Leadership Development Program at Anne Arundel Community College.